 Static composition – color, contrast, perspectives and symmetry

 Like with dynamic composition, to create unity in composition of static images, we need to use more than just horizontal and vertical lines.

 Did you notice that the images I used once I started talking about static composition all have subdued colors?
 That doesn’t mean that, just because the colors are subdued, it’s a static composition.
 I’ve demonstrated dynamic composition right alongside static composition all the way through this tutorial.

 It does, however, add to the static composition to use subdued colors.

-Reduced tonal contrast
+Reduced tonal contrast in static composition

 Whilst there’s drama in shadows and light and airy conveys lightheartedness, there’s a huge range of tonal contrast between the two extremes.